triton-inference-server/pytorch_backend/README.md

 ### HSTU (Generative Recommenders)

+HSTU (Hierarchical Sequential Transduction Unit) is the sequence-transducer architecture behind generative recommenders (GenRec), which reframe recommendation as a sequential, generative modeling problem over a user's interaction history instead of scoring candidates independently.

 HSTU generative recommender models can be served with `platform: "torch_aoti"`.
 For an end-to-end guide, see the [HSTU tutorial](https://github.com/triton-inference-server/tutorials/tree/main/Popular_Models_Guide/HSTU)